chrisland85/CLO835_FINALPROJECT_2023/README.md

 # CLO835_FINALPROJECT_2023
 Group final project for winter 2023 graduating class.

-Prequisite Tasks
+Project Prequisites Tasks:
-EKS Cluster with 2 Worker Nodes is Deployed (eks cluster manifest (eks_config) is also in the repository)

-I created s3 bucket and uploaded the images and copy the presigned URL I also created ecr using the terrafom code
+Docker Images are pushed to the ecr repository by the workflow in gitaction EKS Cluster with 2 Worker Nodes is Deployed (eks cluster manifest (eks_config) is also in the repository) I created s3 bucket and uploaded the images and copy the presigned URL I also created ecr using the terrafom code